 Affirmed financial guidance for 2017

-LITTLE ROCK, Ark. – Windstream Holdings, Inc. (NASDAQ: WIN), a leading provider of advanced network communications and technology solutions, today reported first-quarter results.
+LITTLE ROCK, Ark., May.
+4, 2017 (GLOBE NEWSWIRE) – Windstream Holdings, Inc. (NASDAQ: WIN), a leading provider of advanced network communications and technology solutions, today reported first-quarter results.

 "Windstream's focused operational strategy and targeted network investments continue to drive improvements to our business and create value for our shareholders.
 Additionally, our recent strategic transactions with EarthLink and Broadview Networks will expand our capabilities to provide cutting edge technology solutions to customers," said Tony Thomas, president and chief executive officer at Windstream.